-* Parliament's election of Maiteeq unconstitutional court rules
+* Parliament's election of Maiteeq unconstitutional court

 * Predecessor Al-Thinni to stay caretaker prime minister

 TRIPOLI, June 9 Libya's Supreme Court ruled on

 Monday that parliament's election of Prime Minister Ahmed